GuillaumeCz/dumb-server/README.md

 ```

 ## Todos - Nice to have ;)
-- Authentication system on a part of the API (such as /admin/...)
+- Authentication system on a part of the API (such as /admin/...) + user management system
 - Add a tag (array) attribute for notes
-  - Maybe define a Tag model ?
+  - Tag model is done, need to link it to Notes
   - In order to filter by tag on GET such as /api/note?tag=climbing